 - Dries very quickly and has a very short working time.

-Here is a sofa table that I did with Fusion Mineral’s Tough Coat.
-I will try to get a better picture but it does have a nice matte sheen.
+Here is a dresser project that I did with Fusion Mineral’s Tough Coat.
+It does have a nice matte sheen.

 - Beautiful product that can be brushed or sprayed.